 We do not do routine surgeries i.e. neutering at the weekends as we have a reduced number of staff available and we need to be able to deal with any emergency cases.
 Neutering procedures are carried out Monday to Friday at our main hospital and at some of our practice.

-From what age can my pet be neutered?
+From what age can my cat be neutered?

 From 4 months in both males and females

-How long will my pet be in the hospital for?
+How long will my cat be in the hospital for?

 All neuterings are carried out as day cases.
 They are usually admitted from 7.30 to 9am on the day of the surgery and they are usually ready for discharge after 3.30pm.
 Once back in the recovery ward after their surgery you will receive a call from our nursing team or vets to advise that the procedure has been completed and confirm your discharge time

-Why does my pet need to be admitted so early before surgery?
+Why does my cat need to be admitted so early before surgery?

 We like to have our patients admitted before 9am to give them time to settle in the kennel prior to their procedure and also to allow time for their pre meds to take affect prior to surgery.
 It also enables us to plan the procedures that are in for the day when we know they have all been admitted.

-Is my pet still fertile for a while after being neutered?
+Is my cat still fertile for a while after being neutered?

 Are dissolvable stitches used?

-We will usually use all internal dissolvable stitches in male and female dogs and female cats.
+We will usually use all internal dissolvable stitches in female cats.
 We would still advise that they come in for a post op check to ensure that the wound has healed.
 Male cats do not require sutures but again a post op check is advised.

-Does my pet have to be vaccinated to be neutered?
+Does my cat have to be vaccinated to be neutered?

-It is advisable that dogs and cats are vaccinated when they come into be neutered as they will be in a hospital environment.
+It is advisable that cats are vaccinated when they come into be neutered as they will be in a hospital environment.
 Vaccinations help prevent the spread of infectious diseases.

-Should my pet have a litter before neutering?
+Should my cat have a litter before neutering?